itsJaCaL/Calibration_Hub/README.md

 This wizard is a 21-step journey to turn your 3D printer into a precision machine.
 It handles everything from hardware checks to final plastic tuning.

 How to Install
-Open Putty or your favorite terminal and log into your printer (usually pi@mainsail.local or biqu@chris-hummsworth).
+Open Putty or your favorite terminal and log into your printer (usually pi@mainsail.local).

 Paste this command and hit Enter: